Attend Academic Sessions

 Bringing a bus with a group of students to Open House?

 Registration is not required, but we encourage your students to register individually.
-To make the most of your day, please review this parking information for buses: Bus parking is available in the gravel lot on Varsity Drive across from the Joyner Visitor Center and the McKimmon Center.
+Bus parking is available in the gravel lot on Varsity Drive across from the Joyner Visitor Center and the McKimmon Center.
 Plan to have chaperones who are not also bus drivers.
 The bus driver will need to drop the group off at the Coliseum parking deck (201 Jeter Drive) or at the College of Textiles on Main Campus Drive at the bus stop depending on where the group would like to start the day.
 Then the drivers will need to park in the gravel lot on Varsity Drive until it is time to pick the students up again.
-Please review the program and the parking map for reference.